carolineschnapp/learnings/README.md

 As a prerequisite to this tutorial, you will need to:

-* Create a new repo inside your personal Github account.
+* Create a new repo in your personal Github account.
 Call it 'learnings'.
 * In that repo, add a README.md file with random text in it — any text you like.
 * Clone the repo to your computer.

 That's it.
 We won't cover how the above is done, that's Github basics.
-Also, Github will hold your hand through that process anyway.
+Github will hold your hand through that process anyway.

 Do that, and when done come back here.